 The World Health Organization (WHO) recommends a three-pronged approach to control MiP in areas of high to moderate malaria transmission:

 - Administration of intermittent preventive treatment in pregnancy as early as possible in the second trimester and at every scheduled antenatal care visit thereafter, at least one month apart;

 - Promotion of use of long-lasting insecticide-treated nets during and following pregnancy; and

 - Effective case management among pregnant women showing signs and symptoms of the disease.

-The Program supports this approach on a platform of focused antenatal care, recognizing that the majority of pregnant women will attend one (and often two) antenatal care visits.
-As a part of this endeavor, MCSP developed a job aid based on WHO guidance for the treatment of uncomplicated malaria among women of reproductive age (available in English, French, and Portuguese).
-We provide global level leadership and country level technical assistance to drive the MIP agenda forward and accelerate related programming across countries.
+MCSP supports this approach on a platform of antenatal care, recognizing that the majority of pregnant women will attend one (and often two) antenatal care visits.
+In 2016, the WHO released the Recommendations on Antenatal Care for a Positive Pregnancy Experience.
+MCSP, in collaboration with the Roll Back Malaria MiP Working Group, developed a brief and a frequently asked questions document to assist countries with the implementation of MiP programs within the context of these recommendations.
+In addition, MCSP developed a job aid based on WHO guidance for the treatment of uncomplicated malaria among women of reproductive age.

-At the global level — through the Roll Back Malaria MIP Working Group — MCSP fosters dialogue among key stakeholders to increase the commitment and support for MIP programming, and to ensure that WHO technical guidance and policies are disseminated to countries.
-At the country level, we support MIP programming through a core set of interventions that help to strengthen health systems, build capacity, and sustain results — across the continuum of care — resulting in high-quality MIP services.
+At the global level — through the Roll Back Malaria MiP Working Group — MCSP fosters dialogue among key stakeholders to increase the commitment and support for MiP programming, and to ensure that WHO technical guidance and policies are disseminated to countries.
+At the country level, the Program supports MiP programming through a core set of interventions that help to strengthen health systems, build capacity, and sustain results across the continuum of care resulting in high-quality MiP services.
 This includes work in Nepal, where MCSP is entering the “elimination phase” in the fight against malaria.